Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Off-Policy Confidence Interval Estimation

 As such, $\omega^{\pi}$ can be learned by solving the following mini-max problem,

 for some function classes $\Omega$ and $\mathcal{F}$.
-The expectation in \eqref{eqn:learnomega} can be approximated by the sample average. $p_m$ and $\nu$ in \eqref{eqn:learnomega} can be substituted with their estimators. {As pointed out by one of the referee, the minimax optimization is often not stable.
+The expectation in \eqref{eqn:learnomega} can be approximated by the sample average. $p_m$ and $\nu$ in \eqref{eqn:learnomega} can be substituted with their estimators. {As pointed out by one of the referees, the minimax optimization is often not stable.
 To address this issue, we restrict attention to linear or kernel function classes to simply the calculation.
-See Section \ref{sec:moreexp} for details.}
+See Appendix \ref{sec:moreexp} for details.}